openedx/open-edx-proposals/oeps/change-transparency.rst

 When describing changes, it helps to consider the diverse audiences who will be using the information:

-- Course teams.
+- Engineers reviewing the change.

+- Course teams using the updated code once it is deployed.

-- Other engineers, when upgrading dependencies.
+- Other engineers when upgrading dependencies.

-- Other engineers, when trying to understand the history of a component.
+- Other engineers when trying to understand the history of a component.

-- The edX SRE team, when understanding how to help deploying code.
+- The edX SRE team when understanding how to help deploying code.

 - Open edX operators, when upgrading their installations, re-applying their own patches, or developing their own deployment systems.

 - Open edX developers, when learning how to update their use of a component.

 - Support teams, when giving guidance to learners or instructors.

+- Authors of release notes.

 - People writing documentation or support guidance for learners/educators/administrators using the edx.org site, or other Open edX sites.